smartlawhub/Legal-Data-Analysis/lesson1/Lists et al/task.md

 ```python
 my_dict = {1 : "Mervyn", "Peake": 2, "My List" : my_list}
 ```
-<b>6.</b> Before switching to the next section, complete the placeholder such that you can print "Mervyn Peake"
+<u>Exercice 1</u> Before switching to the next section, complete the placeholder such that you can print "Mervyn
+Peake"
 using both the list `my_list` and the dictionary `my_dict`.

 <div class="hint">Check out the previous code to identify the correct index and key; don't forget the middle space !